KartikeSingh/discord-slash-command-handler/readme.md

     // Second method
     // All properties are required, if not provided than you will get an error
+    // NOTE: You can also use a command builder for the options
     options: [
         {
             name: "name of argument",